 UUK’s Alternative Approach

+–

 This template form is optional and can be used for the response from your institution, you may also want to feedback this information another way.

 With these views, UUK can then progress the negotiations with the University and College Union (UCU) within the Joint Negotiating Committee (JNC).